fballiano/docker-magento2/README.md

 let me know what features would you like to see implemented.

 ## Changelog:
+* 2019-08-09:
+  * small bugfix in varnishadm.sh and varnishncsa.sh scripts
 * 2019-08-06:
   * new redis sessions container was added
 * 2019-08-05: